 Starbucks Logo – Design Elements

-Starbucks legendary logo design is the brainchild of Terry Heckler, who pored over old marine books until he came up with a logo based on an old 16th-century Norse woodcut: a two-tailed mermaid.
+Starbucks legendary logo design is the brainchild of Terry Heckler, who poured over old marine books until he came up with a logo based on an old 16th-century Norse woodcut: a two-tailed mermaid.

-- Shape: The Starbucks logo is circular in shape.
-The design also features the brand name in wordmark inside the circles with two stars on either sides.
-The newest logo design features an enlarged Siren with no stars and wordmark.
+The Starbucks logo is circular.
+The design also features the brand name in a wordmark inside the circles with two stars on either side.
+The newest logo design features an enlarged Siren with no stars and a wordmark.

 A circle is amongst the most commonly used shapes in graphic design.
 Most designers express eternity through a circle, which has no beginning and endpoint.